Lydia Niemi

-Lydia is a PDRA and coordinates activities for the OHBP, in particular the UKRI MRC project to develop an eco-directed formulary with NHS Highland, the Environmental Research Institute, University of Nottingham and OHBP partners.
-This position is based at the Environmental Research Institute, University of the Highlands and Islands (Thurso, Scotland).
+Lydia is a research associate in environmental science and One Health, and a coordinator for the OHBP (2020-present).
+Her position is based at the Environmental Research Institute, University of the Highlands and Islands (Thurso, Scotland).
 She holds a PhD in environmental science, an MSc (with distinction) in environmental analytical chemistry, and a BA (Hons).

 PhD, Environmental Science; University of the Highlands and Islands (UK)